-Using theories to understand development
+2 Using theories to understand development

 Like all fields of scientific research, child psychology is characterised by different perspectives and theories, which have shaped how our understanding of development has changed over time.
 There are many different theories to describe children’s development, but here we focus on just two.
-Some theories argue that development must occur primarily through factors internal to the child that are biologically generated.
+Some theories argue that development occurs primarily through factors internal to the child that are biologically generated.
 In contrast, other theories consider environmental factors, such as the child’s social environment, to be more important in stimulating and supporting development.

-- development is primarily internal: Piaget
+- development is primarily internal: Jean Piaget

 - development is determined by environmental factors: Lev Vygotsky.